TUM-Dev/gocast/docs/docs/chat.md

-# Chat
+# Live Chat

-## Active Chat
+## Enable Live Chat

 On the Admin page's sidebar navigate to:

 `Courses > 'Term' > 'Your Course' - Settings`

-There you will find a few checkboxes to (de-)activate the chat and enable certain features.
+There you will find a few checkboxes to enable/disable the chat and a variety of different chat related features.

 ![Activate Chat](chat-img/activate.png)